 ‘The play park is interactive with climbing frames, trampolines, swings (including one for wheelchair users), a zip wire and much more.’
 There is also a huge range of bikes available for all ages and abilities.
 The great thing about this place is it’s free of charge!
 Don’t forget to pack a picnic and enjoy the sun in the beautiful surroundings.

-Hull Truck Theatre is yet to be reviewed, could you be the first to write about how accessible you found it?
+Hull Truck Theatre is yet to be reviewed on Euan's Guide, could you be the first to write about your experience of their disabled access and facilities?

 Let us know your favourite accessible spaces by writing a review >>